Ph.D., Agriculture, Tokyo University of Agriculture and Technology

 Master, Environmental Policy Dept. of Urban and Environmental Policy, Tufts University

-Through his wide range background in ecological study, environmental systems research, environmental risk management, and sustainability science, he seeks to develop an integrated sustainable governance model based on environmental management and risk science for both human communities and ecosystems.
+Through his wide range background in ecological study, environmental systems research, environmental risk management, and sustainability science, he seeks to develop an integrated sustainable governance model for both human communities and ecosystems.